FyraLabs/chisel-operator/README.md

 You could just use an IPv6 address, but most ISPs don't support IPv6 yet, and K8s with IPv6 is kind of a pain to set up.

+> Disclaimer: We are not responsible for any problems arising from abuse of this software.
+Please proxy responsibly.
+> See [LICENSE.md](LICENSE.md) for more details.

 ### The other issue

 You might say, "What about Inlets?"
 Inlets is a great solution, but it comes with a couple caveats: